prinnevald/project-ideas/README.md

 - [ ] Create an IRC server for HANS from Arduino
 - [ ] Create a custom DNS server that will be accessible to HANS only
 - [ ] Install Linux on local machine by creating bootable usb and readable as CD (might work, but probably won't)
+- [ ] Create bad usb to ease spawning of reverse shell (the stealthier, the better)

 ## Others
 - [ ] Manual for hosting events